-A survey of the fundamental principles of biology, with emphasis on the application of these concepts to relevant personal, social and environmental issues.
-Lectures, discussions, laboratories and demonstrations will be used to facilitate a basic understanding of the life sciences.
-Offered every semester.
+This course presents a survey of the fundamental principles of biology, with emphasis on the application of these concepts to relevant personal, social, and environmental issues.
+Lectures, discussions, laboratories, and demonstrations will be used to facilitate a basic understanding of the life sciences.
+This course is designed primarily for Education majors.
 A lab fee is required for this course.